 Theaters

-Recife is the third largest theater production center in Brazil, after São Paulo and Rio de Janeiro.
-The most traditional theater is Teatro Santa Isabel, while the most modern is the one at Convention Center of the Federal University of Pernambuco.
+[edit]Recife is the third largest theater production center in Brazil, after São Paulo and Rio de Janeiro.
+The most traditional theater is Teatro Santa Isabel (listed in the See section above), while the most modern is the one at Convention Center of the Federal University of Pernambuco.

 Football

-Football (soccer) teams from Recife participate in the A-Series (First Division) Brazilian Championship, the Brazil Cup, Pernambucan Championship, and the Copa Libertadores da América.
+[edit]Football (soccer) teams from Recife have participated in the A-Series (First Division) Brazilian Championship, the Brazil Cup, Pernambucan Championship, and the Copa Libertadores da América.

-The three most traditional teams are Clube Nautico Capibaribe (home: 1 Aflitos Stadium); Sport Clube do Recife (home: 2 Ilha do Retiro Stadium); and Santa Cruz Futebol Clube (home: 3 Arruda Stadium).
-Nautico and Sport are in the A-Series Brazilian Championship.
-Santa Cruz is in the C-Series.
+The three most traditional teams are Clube Náutico Capibaribe (home: 1 Aflitos Stadium); Sport Clube do Recife (home: 2 Ilha do Retiro Stadium); and Santa Cruz Futebol Clube (home: 3 Arruda Stadium).
+As of 2025 Sport plays in the B-Series of the Brazilian Championship, Náutico in the C-Series and Santa Cruz is in the D-Series.

 Recife is home to internationally famous football players including Juninho Pernambucano, Rivaldo, Ricardo Rocha and Vavá.